-The KP6-LS supports (4) 168-pin DIMMs (Dual In-line Memory Module).
+The KP6-LA supports (3) 168-pin DIMMs (Dual In-line Memory Module) and (4) 72-pin SIMMs (Single In-line Memory Module).
 The DIMMs can be either EDO (Enhanced Data Out) or SDRAM (Synchronized DRAM).
+The 72-pin SIMMs must be installed in pairs, and DIMMs may be installed using just one chip.

-- DIMM SDRAM may be 83MHz (12ns), 100MHz (10ns) or 120MHz (8ns) bus speed. - If you use both 50ns and 60ns memory you must configure your BIOS to read 60ns. - When using Synchronous DRAM we recommend using the 4 clock variety over the 2 clock. - Fast Page Mode DRAM (FPM) is not supported by the LX AGPset.
+- Same size and type EDO memory must be installed in pairs so that memory modules are not mixed in each bank. - DIMM SDRAM may be 83MHz (12ns), 100MHz (10ns) or 120MHz (8ns) bus speed. - You may mix EDO & SDRAM DIMM modules. - If you use both 50ns and 60ns memory you must configure your BIOS to read 60ns. - When using Synchronous DRAM we recommend using the 4 clock variety over the 2 clock. - Fast Page Mode DRAM (FPM) is not supported by the LX AGPset.
 Only EDO and SDRAM are supported.

-Figure 2 and Table 1 show several possible memory configurations.
+Figure 2 and Table 1 show several possible memory configurations using both SIMM and DIMM.